Tamako-Tech/Tamako.py/README.md

 ## State of the project:
 ~~The wrapper is in constent development and will continue to be.
-Everything in the Tamako API.~~ This project is not discontinued, while it may still work it is not up to my (Leo's) current standard of development and the status of the Tamako API is unknown.
+Everything in the Tamako API.~~ This project is now discontinued, while it may still work it is not up to my (Leo's) current standard of development and the status of the Tamako API is unknown.

 ## How to install:
 ```py